Charles Lenox Remond: Marriage and family

 Remond was married in September 1850 to Amy Matilda Cassey (née Williams), the daughter of Rev. Peter Williams, Jr. She was the widow of wealthy Philadelphia barber Joseph Cassey, with whom she had eight children including Peter William Cassey and an adopted daughter, Annie E. Wood, the maternal aunt of Charlotte Forten Grimke.
 After her marriage to Remond, she moved to Salem, where she lived until her death on August 15, 1856.

 Two years later, Remond married again, to Elizabeth Magee, a native of Virginia, in Newton on July 5, 1858.
 The abolitionist preacher, Rev. Theodore Parker, officiated.
 Before her death in 1871, Elizabeth and Remond had four children: Amy Matilda (1859–72), Charles Lenox, Jr. (1860–82), Wendell Phillips (1863–66), and Albert Ernest Remond (1866–1903).

 Remond died in Boston in December 1873.
 He is buried in Harmony Grove Cemetery, in Salem.

-Frederick Douglass named one of his sons for him: Charles Remond Douglass.
+Frederick Douglass named one of his own sons, Charles Remond Douglass, after him.